Abibubble/ms4-lead-shot-hazard/README.md

 [Here is a link to the final project](https://ms4-lead-shot-hazard.herokuapp.com/homepage)

-This site is a merchandise and music e-commerce site for the band Lead Shot Hazard&#8482;, a ska punk band from West London.
+This site is a merchandise and music e-commerce site for the band Lead Shot Hazard, a ska punk band from West London.
 This site is fully responsive on all modern screen sizes, and it allowed the band to easily add, edit or delete their merch and music that they have to sell.

 This site was built using HTML, CSS, JavaScript, jQuery, Python, Django, and it uses a SQL database through PostgreSQL.